raspberrypilearning/target-practice/en/step_3.md

 language: python
 filename: main.py - draw()
 line_numbers: true
-line_number_start: 31
+line_number_start: 28
-line_highlights: 34-36
+line_highlights: 31-32
 ---
   fill(grass)
   rect(0, 250, 400, 150) #x, y, width, height

-  #Draw a target
-  fill(wood) #Set the fill colour to brown triangle(150, 350, 200, 150, 250, 350)
+  fill(wood) #Set the stand fill colour to brown triangle(150, 350, 200, 150, 250, 350)

 --- /code ---

-**Tip:** We have added comments to our code, like `#Set the fill colour to brown`, to tell you what it does.
+**Tip:** We have added comments to our code, like `#Set the stand fill colour to brown`, to tell you what it does.
 You don't need to add these comments to your code, but they can be helpful to remind you what lines of code do.

 --- /task ---